rezash76/todo_it/README.md

 A Todo flutter app.

-Todo it, is about todo with Hive data base and clean architecture.
+Today do, is about todo with Hive data base and clean architecture.